 The Society of General Practitioners does not recommend an active screening of prostate cancer.
 PSA tests should only be done on the patients request.
 The focus should be on explaining the consequences of over-diagnosis and over-therapy.

 How to get out of this dilemma

 These differing opinions of the specialist societies reflect the complexity of screening and the diagnosis of prostate cancer.
 How reliable is the PSA value or the result of a digital investigation?
 Is the biopsie or its repetition always the next step?
 Must it be treated at all?
 The better the diagnosis, the better the decisions regarding further procedures can be taken.

 The multi parametric prostate-MRI makes an important contribution to this.
-It shows the structure of the prostate in detail, analyses changes in the chemical composition (spectroscopy), the movement of the tissue water (diffusion) and the blood circulation (perfusion).
+It shows the structure of the prostate in detail and analyses the metabolism.
 All these parameters make it possible to detect the tumor, define its size and localization and to estimate its aggressiveness.
 With this advanced protocol an increase of the diagnostic accuracy up to approx. 92% is possible.

 Recommendations for prostata-MRI